s373r/rust-embedded-discover-microbit-book/README.md

 and [.cargo/config.toml](.cargo/config.toml) relative to the root of the repository.

+- In Cargo.toml for chapters, the `microbit` (v1) dependency is deliberately commented out and `microbit-v2` is left so that RustRover IDE can understand which crate to take imports from.
+If you have the first version, you should do the opposite.

 ### Index legend

 - 📝 - a link to a book page